WeSwap: Collapse and Administration

 "After careful consideration, the management team have made the difficult decision to cease administrative operations in relation to the distribution of the travel money program and mobile app effective 8th October.
 This is following the failure of Manigo, the technology service provider and the termination of the card service by e-money issuer Monavate Ltd.

-Whilst we have worked behind the scenes to provide support to our partners for the continuity of its payment’s services, this decision has not been made lightly.
-In putting consumers at the heart of our activities we remain committed to ensuring a smooth exit for all WeSwap mobile app and card holders..."
+While we have been working behind the scenes to support our partners in maintaining the continuity of their payments services, this decision was not made lightly.
+With a continued focus on prioritising consumers, we remain committed to ensuring a smooth transition for all WeSwap mobile app and cardholders."